 Lily was originally interested in PLJV because she wanted to work for an organization that would allow her to use her communication skills to help conserve the natural world.
-She continues to enjoy her work because of the variety — in projects and the region — and the staff’s creativity in developing solutions to conservation challenges.
-Being able to write stories that help educate and partner with communities is particularly exciting to her.
-She also appreciates the opportunity to work with staff to translate science and collective knowledge into easily digestible communications.
+She continues to enjoy her work because of the variety — in projects and the landscape — and the staff’s creativity in developing solutions to conservation challenges.

 Before coming to PLJV, she worked in communications for an international nonprofit and also has experience working in a newsroom setting.
 Lily graduated from the University of Iowa in 2017 where she holds dual degrees in Journalism and International Studies and a minor in Spanish.